arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

         are treated as hints to improve performance.
 Should the shard keys values be incorrect ArangoDB may answer with a *not found* error.

+        The returned array of documents contain three special attributes:
+        - `_id`, containing the document identifier with the format `<collection-name>/<document-key>`.
-        The returned array of documents contain three special attributes: `_id` containing the document identifier, `_key` containing key which uniquely identifies a document in a given collection and `_rev` containing the revision.
+        - `_key`, containing the document key that uniquely identifies a document within the collection.
+        - `_rev`, containing the document revision.
       parameters:
         - name: collection
           in: path